wp-plugins/simple-history/readme.txt

 Simple History shows recent changes made within WordPress, directly on your dashboard or on a separate page.

-Users of the system can **see what articles have been created, modified or deleted, what attachments have been uploaded, modified or deleted, and what plugins that have been activated or deactivated**.
+Users of the system can
+* see what articles have been created, modified or deleted
+* see what attachments have been uploaded, modified or deleted
+* see what plugins that have been activated or deactivated

-All **changes are also v as a RSS feed** so you can keep track of the changes made via your favorite RSS reader on your phone, on your iPad, or on your computer..
+All **changes are also available as a RSS feed** so you can keep track of the changes made via your favorite RSS reader on your phone, on your iPad, or on your computer.

 It’s a plugin that is good to have on websites where several people are involved in editing the content.